 Relative affordability

-Cardiff has great market fundamentals, and property prices in Cardiff are a steal compared to other major UK cities.
+Cardiff has great market fundamentals, and property prices in Cardiff are a steal compared to other capital cities in the UK.

 Thriving rental market

-Cardiff boasts strong, consistent demand for rental properties as a major hub for business and education.
+Cardiff boasts strong, consistent demand for rental properties as a major hub for business and education, not only for Wales but the UK as a whole.
 Here, landlords find a range of property types: modern apartments in the city centre, student accommodation, suburban terraces, semis, and detached family homes.

 Ongoing urban regeneration